List of recurring The Simpsons characters: Kirk Van Houten

-Kirk Evelyn Van Houten (voiced by Hank Azaria) is the father of Milhouse, and the remarried husband(and cousin) of Luann Van Houten.
+Kirk Evelyn Van Houten (voiced by Hank Azaria) is the father of Milhouse, and the remarried husband (and cousin) of Luann Van Houten.
 He is friends with Homer Simpson.
 Kirk bears a striking resemblance to his wife, and wears glasses just like her and their son.
 He first appeared in the season 3 episode "Bart's Friend Falls in Love", but it would not be until season eight's "A Milhouse Divided" that Kirk was portrayed as a stereotypical middle-aged male loser and deadbeat dad.
 Much of his character revolves around his extreme emotional depression after his divorce from his wife Luann.
 Luann got custody of Milhouse when they divorced, but Kirk has visiting rights and is often seen with Milhouse in later episodes.
-The Van Houtens remarried in the nineteenth season episode "Little Orphan Millie".
+The Van Houtens got back together in season 17's Milhouse of Sand and Fog and officially remarried in the nineteenth season episode "Little Orphan Millie".
 In that episode it was established that Kirk is of Dutch ancestry on his father's side and has a feud with the members of the family that have a Danish ancestry.
 Kirk previously served in the U.S. Army, and attended Gudger College.
 Kirk's mother apparently is of Greek ancestry, based on the nineteenth-season episode "Husbands and Knives", in which Milhouse says, "But that's the money Yiayia Sophia gave me for Greek Orthodox Easter!"